Please ensure Javascript is enabled for purposes of website accessibility

 Today Echunga is a vibrant can do community featuring local shops and businesses, a primary school, a highly visited golf course and a number of community and sporting groups.
 Echunga has more recently established itself as one of the key equestrian destinations for the Adelaide Hills with many riding schools and stabling facilities surrounding the town.
 The town also hosts major events such as the All British Day (a classic car show) and frequently hosts stages of the Tour Down Under.

-Jupiter Creek Goldfields Historic mining reserve, with 80 metre tunnel and old shafts open to the public for fossicking.
+Historic mining reserve, with 80 metre tunnel and old shafts open to the public for fossicking.

 Echunga Recreation Grounds